kyang18/Hi-there-/README.md

 🌱 My skillset includes SQL, Tableau, R, Excel, and Python.
 Currently, I am expanding my knowledge by learning Google Analytics and SAS.

-👯 I am seeking a summer internship or full-time position in Business Intelligence/Analytics.
+👯 I am seeking a fall internship or full-time position in Business Intelligence/Analytics.

 📫 How to reach me: [[LinkedIN]](https://www.linkedin.com/in/kaixinyang/)